 - 1 ½ cup walnuts chopped very fine (or any nut of choice)

-- Preheat oven to 350 degrees.
-Line two baking sheets with parchment paper, set aside.
+- Preheat oven to 350°F. Grease or line two baking sheets with parchment paper.

-- Cream butter and sugar together until light and fluffy.
-Stir in vanilla.
-Add flour and stir until just incorporated.
+- Cream butter, sugar and vanilla together until light and fluffy.
+Add flour and salt, stirring until just incorporated.
 Fold in chopped nuts by hand.
 Pat dough into a large ball, wrap in plastic wrap and chill for at least one hour.